9967819/free-neurosecurity-quotes/README.md

 # free-neurosecurity-quotes
-Curated list of greatest quotes on free neurosecurity.
+Curated list of greatest quotes on free neurosecurity !

+Edited by Etienne Robillard (@9967819)